7 Things That Make a Fabric Print Ideal for Slipcovers

 Finding prints you like is fairly easy.
 But narrowing down your selection to just one is the tricky part.
 Why?

-Read the fabric descriptions and you’ll quickly discover print designs vary greatly not only in color and theme but also fabric type, fiber content, repeat size, weight, width, finish, price, and washability.
+Read the descriptions and you’ll quickly discover print designs vary greatly not only in color and theme but also in fabric type, fiber content, repeat size, weight, width, finish, price, and washability.

 The key is to know what makes a print ideal for a washable slipcover.
 Below are the top 7 things: